doritoes/Macmini-Labs/A1347/7_Tails_testing.md

 # Tails Testing
 In this step we will testing booting from a Tails USB stick for private browsing.
-Using a Mac Mini for private browser is very unexected, and makes a perfect tails workstation.
+Using a Mac Mini for private browser is very unexpected, and makes a perfect tails workstation.

 Read more at https://tails.net/index.en.html